-The Captains confident voice once again was heard over the intercom, this time to reassure anxious passengers the landing gear issue had been resolved and clearance is given for landing.
-All breathed a sigh of gratitude when the main landing gear touched the runway, but the nose landing gear was still not fully extended.
-Suddenly the resounding crash of strained metal as it failed and the nose of the plane slammed into the tarmac sending cascades of sparks and debris angrily showering passed windows of terrified passengers.
+The Captains confident voice once again is heard over the intercom, this time to reassure anxious passengers the landing gear issue has been resolved and clearance is given for landing.
+All breathe a sigh of gratitude as the main landing gear touches the runway, but the nose gear is still not fully extended.
+Suddenly the resounding crash of strained metal as it fails and the nose of the plane slams into the tarmac sending cascades of sparks and debris angrily showering passed windows of terrified passengers.
 The sound is deafening to young Lochlan.
 He clings desperately, a silent question in his eyes, “Are we okay?”
 The stench of tormented metal permeates the air combining with wisps of dark putrid smoke as it creeps into the cabin.
-We careen, skidding out of control down the runway to the screams, resigned hope and prayers of frightened individuals.
-Lochlan and I along with several others however remain silent, observing in fascination the events as they unfold.
+We careen, skidding out of control down the runway to the screams, resignation and prayers of terrified individuals.
+Lochlan and I with several others however remain silent, observing in fascination the events as they unfold.

-For seemingly endless moments the airplane skidded on its nose then came to a complete stop still on the runway.
-Emergency doors are opened and passengers began to hurry toward air filled slides eager to disembark.
-There was an air of relief and gratitude for their safe arrival on the ground.
+For seemingly endless moments the airplane skids on its nose then comes to a complete stop still on the runway.
+Emergency doors are opened and passengers hurry toward air filled slides eager to disembark, an air of relief and smiles of gratitude for their safe arrival on ground.
 Lochlan and I are the last two passengers to exit.
 He smiles through smoke teared eyes and leaps down the slide with the explosive shout of a conqueror.

 Nana and Gabriel stood transfixed as they observe the drama unfold from a distance.
-Holding onto one another for an eternity in hope and disbelief they finally catch a glimpse of a young blonde boy sliding down the emergency ramp with a shout, voicing his thanks heavenward.
+Holding onto one another for an eternity in hope and disbelief they finally catch a glimpse of a young blonde boy sliding down the emergency ramp with a shout, voicing his appreciation heavenward.

 The promised rain hadn’t arrived.